 Table of Contents

-The rotor blades can be subjected to bird strikes, lightning strikes where the carbon fibre in the blade structure can act as an electrical conductor, and leading edge corrosion caused by rain, hail, sand, insects and ice.
+The wind turbine blades or rotor blades can be subjected to bird strikes, lightning strikes where the carbon fibre in the blade structure can act as an electrical conductor, and leading edge corrosion caused by rain, hail, sand, insects and ice.

 These factors can cause damage to the rotor blades and reduce the aerodynamic performance, resulting in decreased power production.
 Studies have shown leading edge corrosion can result in a drag increase of up to 500%, culminating in a decrease in annual energy output of 20%.